Phasmophobia (video game): Release

 Although first released on 18 September 2020, the game began to rise in popularity around the beginning of October for Halloween.
 This was the game's first time trending and was being played by many notable Twitch streamers and YouTubers.
 This was likely due to the game entering early access around the beginning of the Halloween season, as well as being similar in popularity to its inspiration P.T.
 In addition to gameplay by notable content creators, many of the game's early players took to social media to share clips of the game.
 Users on these social media platforms would re-share the clips or download the game for themselves.
-A large portion of Phasmophobia's immediate popularity and success can be attributed to its presence on social media.
+A large portion of Phasmophobias immediate popularity and success can be attributed to its presence on social media.
 It could also be due to the start of the second wave of the COVID-19 pandemic causing many people to stay at home.

 With the influx of players due to the large number of popular streamers playing the game, hackers became widespread during the later weeks of the game's release, mostly by trying to jumpscare players or spawn an infinite amount of items.
 One of the more concerning examples of hacking were stream snipers, who changed their player models to a more NSFW one, likely causing said streamers to receive warnings and bans for inappropriate content.
 The developers then began working on updates to solve the problem.

 On Twitch, the game grew exponentially and even reached the top 5 most viewed games in mid-October, overtaking games such as Among Us, Fortnite Battle Royale, FIFA 21, and Genshin Impact.
 According to online player tracker GitHyp, the game hit a peak of over 86,000 active players around October 10.